 New Jersey: Protecting You from Injury on the Road

-Nonetheless, the state still gets a yellow, or "caution," rating from Advocates for Highway and Auto Safety, which urges the state to enforce seat belt laws for rear seat passengers and to make ignition interlocks mandatory after DUI convictions.
+Nonetheless, the state still gets a yellow, or "caution," rating from Advocates for Highway and Auto Safety, which urges the state to enforce seat belt laws for rear seat passengers.

 Safe Driving Laws - New Jersey

 |Mandatory seat belts||Required of driver and all passengers, but no primary enforcement for rear seat passengers|